segabl/pd2-streamlined-heisting/README.md

-# CASS
+# Streamlined Heisting

-CASS (CopActionShoot Streamline) is a full streamlining mod that makes a lot of the game's enemy mechanics more consistent.
+Streamlined Heisting is a full streamlining mod that makes a lot of the game's enemy mechanics more consistent.
 It is intended to build on what I think the vanilla game tried to do rather than being a full rebalance mod that completely changes how the game works and as such won't adds tons of new features and enemies, weapons etc.

 ## What it does